DataBiosphere/toil/docs/tutorial.rst

 value of the service's start method.
 When the promised is fulfilled it will represent how to connect to the database.
 The promise is passed to a child job of j, which uses it to make a database connection.
-The services of a job are started before any of it's successors have been run and stopped after all the successors of the job have completed successfully.
+The services of a job are started before any of its successors have been run and stopped after all the successors of the job have completed successfully.

 Encapsulation